ecrc/hcorepp/README.md

 ### About

+HCORE software library implements BLAS and LAPACK functionality in the form of tile routines, which update one or a small number of individual tiles, generally sequentially on a single compute unit.
+An m-by-n matrix of a collection of individual tiles, each of size mb-by-nb.
+In the context of C++, HCORE tiles are first class objects, i.e., entities that can be individually allocated, destroyed, and passed to to low-level tile routines.

+The objective of HCORE is to provide a convenient, performance-oriented API for development in the C++ language, that, for the most part, preserves established conventions, while, at the same time, takes advantages of modern C++ features, e.g., classes, namespaces, templates, exceptions, standard containers, etc.

-The **Hierarchical Computations on Manycore Architectures (HiCMA)** library aims to redesign existing  dense linear algebra libraries to exploit the data sparsity of the matrix operator.
-Data sparse matrices arise in many scientific problems (e.g., in statistics-based weather forecasting, seismic imaging, and materials science applications) and are characterized by low-rank off-diagonal tile structure.
+HCORE is part of the HiCMA project (Hierarchical Computations on Manycore Architectures (HiCMA)), which aims to redesign existing dense linear algebra libraries to exploit the data sparsity of the matrix operator.
-Numerical low-rank approximations have demonstrated attractive theoretical bounds, both in memory footprint and arithmetic complexity.
 The core idea of HiCMA is to develop fast linear algebra computations operating on the underlying tile low-rank data format, while satisfying a specified numerical accuracy and leveraging performance from massively parallel hardware architectures.

 * * *